nikkijuk/camunda-playground/README.md

 - Improve: Enhance and extend existing processes
 - Extend: Find new use cases, share experiences, connect processes together

+Most sophisticated BPM tools are using standard based process notation (BPMN) plus rule (DMN) and case (CMMN) descriptions.
+Not all engines are alike, but standars are expanding pool of experts which companies can use.

 ## Camunda

 Camunda BPM is good example of BPMN based workflow automation toolset.
 There's other toolsets also, especially single vendor driven offerings, but Camunda seems to be more than just ok for java based integration projects.